 In the sacred valley, high up in the Andes, my wife and I had our first child.
 But Matteo's birth came prematurely and his lungs didn't cope with the thin mountain air.
 The only option we had for giving him a healthy life was to move back to sea level, where Matteo could breathe normally.
 Life couldn't be more clear.

 So in 2019 my family, my flutes and I, moved back to Belgium.
 This is where we grew up and where we are still living today with our healthy little boy (and since 2020, even two little boys).

 Ever since moving back to Belgium I have my workshop installed here.
 And my flutes seem to like their new home.
 Things are very different here in the West and I learned many new skills that further improved the quality of my instruments, for which I am very grateful to Matteo.

-The path I've chosen has given me many reasons to be grateful, and even more to be happy.
-Discovering and being able to share music with people form around the world is, next to becoming a father, the greatest gift I could have ever imagined.
-I hope you enjoyed reading this as much as I did writing it and who knows, maybe one day we'll connect.
+The path I'm walking has given me many reasons to be grateful, and even more to be happy.
+Discovering and being able to share music with people form around the world is, next to becoming a father, the greatest gift I can imagine.

 If you're interested in knowing more about my flutes and my family's story, feel free to subscribe to my newsletter.